RobertFischer/JQuery-PeriodicalUpdater/README.md

 * A map/object, in which case it will be turned into key/value pairs by jQuery
 * An anonymous function, in which case it will be executed before each AJAX call

-Any other $.ajax configuration option can be passed to the setting map.
+Any of the other standard $.ajax configuration options can be passed to the setting map.
 The only exception is the flag that treats modifications as errors.
 That’s always going to be 'true'.

+The function call returns a handle.
+You can call `.stop()` on this handle in order to stop the updating and ignore any subsequent responses.

 More info, including advantages over 360innovate version: